swallis21/recruiting-takehome-services/README.md

+# Running and Testing

+Open the solution in Visual Studio and use the IIS Express configuration to launch the API.
+You may need to use the provided PowerShell script to regenerate the SSL certificate if you receive a connection reset error while running the API in HTTPS mode.

+If you use Postman to test the API (as I did), you may need to disable SSL verification since IIS Express uses a self-signed certificate.
+As indicated below, send POST requests with the Body set to raw/JSON.

+# Next Steps

+The instructions are not entirely clear about some things, so I would probably seek clarification on them to refine the algorithm.
+For instance, it says "[if] there is more than 1 robot within 10 distance units of the load, return the one with the most battery remaining."
+My algorithm returns the closest robot, and breaks any ties with the battery level, so it's unclear how "within 10 distance units" may factor in.
+If there are no robots within 10 distance units, should it return an error?
+The requirements specifically state "based on which one is closest [to] the load's location" so I presumed not.

+I presume that battery level would be significant for the purposes of the robots moving.
+So there would likely need to be some additional refining to disqualify robots which have insufficient battery to reach their goal -- for example, a robot 1 distance unit away but with 0 battery level should not be chosen over one with a further distance but sufficient battery.
+However, the challenge does not explicitly account for this so I did not include it, only breaking ties by battery level but otherwise deciding solely by closest distance (as above).
+But that's the sort of thing I'd run up the chain in a real-world scenario.
+If that's not the case, it shows the importance of clear acceptance criteria for a project!

+On a long-term basis I imagine that this API would need to be expanded to give instructions to the robots.
+If a robot is moving between points, then it would need to be "reserved" for that task and not returned as the closest robot.
+Its battery level would also need to be updated after it's arrived.

 # SVT Robotics - Take Home Recruiting Assessment

 One of SVT's microservices calculates which robot should transport a pallet from point A to point B based on which robot is the closest and has the most battery left if there are multiple in the proximity of the load's location.
 You'll use a provided API endpoint to create a simplified robot routing API.